awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 If you enable DNS hostnames and DNS support in a VPC that didn't previously support them, an instance that you already launched into that VPC gets a public DNS hostname if it has a public IPv4 address or an Elastic IP address\.

-## DNS Limits<a name="vpc-dns-limits"></a>
+## DNS Quotas<a name="vpc-dns-limits"></a>

 Each Amazon EC2 instance limits the number of packets that can be sent to the Amazon\-provided DNS server to a maximum of 1024 packets per second per network interface\.
-This limit cannot be increased\.
+This quota cannot be increased\.
 The number of DNS queries per second supported by the Amazon\-provided DNS server varies by the type of query, the size of response, and the protocol in use\.
 For more information and recommendations for a scalable DNS architecture, see the [Hybrid Cloud DNS Solutions for Amazon VPC](https://d1.awsstatic.com/whitepapers/hybrid-cloud-dns-options-for-vpc.pdf) whitepaper\.

 ## Viewing DNS Hostnames for Your EC2 Instance<a name="vpc-dns-viewing"></a>